ArrowElectronicsESC/Silabs_Workswith_DoorLock/Mobile_Application/EFRConnectDoorLock/README.md

 ## Additional information
-The app can be found on the [Google PlayStore](https://play.google.com/store/apps/details?id=com.siliconlabs.eic.doorlock&hl=en) and [Apple App Store](https://apps.apple.com/us/app/blue-gecko/id1030932759).
+The app can be found on the https://github.com/ArrowElectronicsESC/Silabs_Workswith_DoorLock/blob/master/Mobile_Application/EFRConnect-DoorLock-v1.0.8_200822.s.apk

 For more information on Silicon Labs product portfolio please visit [www.silabs.com](https://www.silabs.com).